HELIX-GR/hellenicdataservice.gr/README.md

 # `*.hellenicdataservice.gr`

-Manage the deployment of several components of `hellenicdataservice.gr`
+Automate the deployment of several components of `hellenicdataservice.gr`